Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/cookie-smasher/rules/_index.md

 * Everyone picks a card from their hand.
 (With fewer than 4 players, you pick 2 cards.)
 * Once done, count down and simultaneously reveal them all.
 * Based on the cards played, one of them will be "poisoned" (see [next section](#finding_the_poison)).
 * The first player to tap this card, wins the round!
-(Congratulations, you’ve saved the king’s life again!)
+(Congratulations, you’ve saved the king's life again!)

 @TODO: EXAMPLE IMAGE?

 The winner adds **1 card** to their score pile.

-Any violation of the rules (such as tapping the wrong card) means **-5 points**: remove five cards from your score pile.
+Any violation of the rules (such as tapping the wrong card) means **-3 points**: remove three cards from your score pile.

 The round is now over.
 All other cards played are discarded.